 Welcome to Ann Arbor Votes!

 Informed voters are key to a healthy community – that's why we created Ann Arbor Votes, a resource for residents to learn about local candidates and ballot proposals.
 It's a project of The CivCity Initiative, a nonpartisan Ann Arbor-based nonprofit that's fighting civic apathy and inspiring people to get involved in our community year-round.
-Ann Arbor Votes is also made possible with generous support of The Buhr Foundation, the James A. & Faith Knight Foundation, the Ann Arbor Awesome Foundation, and the Ann Arbor Area Spirit of Woodstock Fund.
+Ann Arbor Votes is also made possible with generous support of The Buhr Foundation, the James A. & Faith Knight Foundation, the United Way of Washtenaw County, the Ann Arbor Awesome Foundation, and the Ann Arbor Area Spirit of Woodstock Fund.

 Why aren't we providing voter information for all communities in Washtenaw County – wouldn't that be great?
 Agreed!
 That's our goal, but we don't yet have funding for that scope.
 We hope to expand this voter resource for future elections, if we can raise sufficient financial support.
 Want to help?
 Donate here!